Garlic Herb Beef Tenderloin Steak

 Why You'll Love This Recipe

-Organic Beef: I'm using Organic Prairie Beef Tenderloin Steaks which are all USA born raised and processed.
+Organic Steak: I'm using Organic Prairie Beef Tenderloin Steaks which are all USA born raised and processed.
 I really encourage you to shop from Organic Prairie as they are one of the only organic companies that is completely farmer owned.
 That means, US farmers are raising organic cattle and getting paid fair wages for their work.

 Garlic & Herb: I use my Garlic Herb Butter in this recipe to give this beef tenderloin a little bit of flavor.
 Using a herb butter is a really simple way to add flavor to meat.
 Plus, you can use extra on veggies and bread as well.